Dr. Brent Mulrooney, C.Psych – Partner

-I am proud to support clients from all walks of life (inclusive of all gender identities, sexual orientations, abilities, races, ethnicities, cultures, and relationship types) in achieving their own unique vision of success
+I am proud to support clients from all walks of life (inclusive of all gender identities, sexual orientations, abilities, races, ethnicities, cultures, and relationship types) in achieving their own unique vision of success.
+I am especially interested in working with individuals who want to better understand themselves, their emotions, behaviours, and their relationships through long-term change processes in therapy.

 Children and Families: In our first appointment, I will meet with you and your family to ascertain the primary difficulties that you are experiencing together.
-Often, clients present with problems related to parenting, learning (e.g., Learning Disabilities and ADHD), bullying, transitions in life, grief and loss, and trauma.
-I focus on providing a warm, welcoming, and accepting space for children and their parents.
+Often, clients present with problems related to parenting, learning (e.g., Learning Disabilities and ADHD), bullying, transitions in life, grief and loss, family reconnection, and trauma.
+I focus on providing a warm, welcoming, and accepting space for all family members.
 We will work together as a team to explore the thoughts, emotions, and behaviours being experienced.
 From there, we will develop and implement a plan to provide relief by building understanding and skills in all members of the family.

 I provide comprehensive psychoeducational assessments (which include at minimum a cognitive, academic, and memory component) to children, adolescents, and adults.
 Psychoeducational assessments are the primary means by which clinicians assess and diagnose learning difficulties (e.g., ADHD, Learning Disabilities).
 I also provide mental health (i.e., psychodiagnostics) assessments to clients across the lifespan.
-I conduct all aspects of the assessment personally, and take time to thoughtfully provide feedback on the strengths and difficulties that you and/or your child are experiencing.
 These assessments can be useful for treatment planning, academic accommodations, as well as to develop a better understanding of your mental health or learning profile.
-I do not provide assessments for Autism Spectrum Disorder (ASD).
+Assessments are conducted with the assistance of a psychometrist, who conducts the testing associated with the assessment.
+I do not provide assessments for Autism Spectrum Disorder (ASD) or developmental disabilities.

-I presently teach clinical consultation groups to new clinicians at our centre, primarily focused on honing their in-the-moment clinical skills and reflective capacities.
+I am actively engaged in supervising new clinicians at various levels of training.
+I also teach clinical consultation groups to clinicians at our centre, primarily focused on honing their in-the-moment clinical skills and reflective capacities.
 In the past, I have provided supervision to Masters-level students at the University of Toronto, have presented at regional, national, and specialty (e.g., domestic violence-related) psychological conferences (including the Canadian Psychological Association Annual Conference).
 I am a member of both the Canadian Psychological Association and Ontario Psychological Association.
-I am a Registered Member (Supervised Practice) of the College of Psychologists of Ontario.
+I am a Registered Member of the College of Psychologists of Ontario.

 - Adolescent Psychology